Day 2 of government shutdown ends with no deal; vote pushed to Monday

 "I wish the president would help us.
 At some point, his leadership could make the difference," Sen. Dick Durbin, D-Ill., said on NBC's "Meet The Press."
 He declined to predict whether the government would be funded by Monday night.

-Still, the heart of the deliberations has centered on immigration reform and the protections for so-called Dreamers, the children of undocumented immigrants.
-Trump moved to undo the Obama-era program, which is set to expire March 5, and the White House has said any move to reauthorize it needs to be accompanied by funding for a wall between the United States and Mexico.
+Still, the heart of the deliberations has centered on immigration reform and the protections for so-called Dreamers, people brought to the U.S. illegally as children.
+Trump moved to undo the Obama-era program, which is set to expire March 5, and the White House has said any move to reauthorize it needs to be accompanied by funding for a wall along the border with Mexico.

 Schumer called on Trump to return to the bargaining table.
 "I'm willing to seal the deal, to sit and work right now, with the president or anyone he designates.
 Let's get it done."